 Golden Gate Bridge/Presidio, San Francisco Hotels

-Pros: Hiking, Golden Gate Bridge, safe/quiet, easier to have a car
+Pros: Hiking, close to Golden Gate Bridge, safe and quiet, easier to have a car

-Cons: Far from most everything, not a lot to do besides parks
+Cons: Far from most tourist attractions, not a lot to do besides parks

-Significantly west of the action is the Golden Gate Bridge and Presidio Neighborhood.
+Significantly west of the action is the Golden Gate Bridge and Presidio.
 This is a residential neighborhood, with less to offer for tourists.
-One big exception being the Presidio, a military base turned park with wonderful views, sandy beach, and room for kids and dogs to run.
+One big exception is the Presidio, a military base turned park with wonderful views, a sandy beach, and room for kids and dogs to run free.

-While being closer to the Golden Gate Bridge may seem like a good thing to first-time visitors, the bridge is actually quite far away from the rest of the tourist activities, and staying near the bridge will make you feel isolated from the action.
+While being closer to the Golden Gate Bridge may seem like a good thing, the bridge is actually far away from the majority of tourist activities, and staying near the bridge will make you feel isolated from the action.

-An Uber will take you 15-20 minutes to reach Union Square or Fisherman’s Wharf.
-Public transportation will take easily twice as long, if not much longer.
-Just be sure to weigh this into your decision.
+A rideshare will take you 15-20 minutes to reach Union Square or Fisherman’s Wharf.
+Public transportation will take easily twice as long, if not longer.
+Just be sure to weigh this into your decision on where to stay.

-Rent bikes for the day and make your way across the Golden Gate Bridge to Sausalito.
-Then put your bike on the ferry and enjoy an affordable boat ride across the Bay back to San Francisco.
+The main activity here is the Golden Gate Bridge, and every visitor needs to get a great view of the bridge at least once.
+Many take it up a notch by walking or biking across the famous landmark.
+You can rent bikes for the day and make your way across the bridge to Sausalito.
+Then, put your bike on the ferry and enjoy an affordable boat ride across the Bay back to San Francisco.

 Where NOT to Stay in San Francisco

-You may be wondering if there are any places you should not stay when visiting San Francisco.
-While we do not think there are any neighborhoods in San Francisco that are all bad, there are a couple that we would not recommend for first time visitors.
+You may be wondering if there are any places you shouldn’t stay when visiting San Francisco.
+Are there any unsafe areas that you should know about?
+While we don’t think there are any neighborhoods in San Francisco that are all bad, there are a few that we wouldn’t recommend for first time visitors.

 Tenderloin/Civic Center

-The Tenderloin is where all of San Francisco’s problems are laid bare.
-The streets are dirty and rundown.
-You are guaranteed to encounter unhoused individuals.
-The area has problems with drugs and opportunity crimes such as theft and car break ins (especially at night).
+The Tenderloin is where many of San Francisco’s problems are concentrated.
+Except to encounter dirty, rundown streets, and a large houseless population.
+The area is known for its heavy drug use, and crimes of opportunity such as theft and vehicle break-ins (especially at night).

-The Tenderloin also offers entertainment and great food.
-You can find Broadway tours and popular music venues, like the Great American Music Hall, and amazing banh mi sandwiches in Little Saigon.
+At the same time, the Tenderloin also offers great entertainment and food if you know where to look.
+You can find popular music venues like the Great American Music Hall, and amazing banh mi sandwiches in Little Saigon.

-The Civic Center is where you will find the Asian Arts Museum, the San Francisco Ballet, and the San Francisco Symphony.
-But similar to its Tenderloin neighbor, the Civic Center has its rougher side.
-One street can feel starkly different from the next.
+Nearby, the Civic Center is home to the Asian Arts Museum, the San Francisco Ballet, and the San Francisco Symphony.
+Similar to its Tenderloin neighbor, the Civic Center has its rougher side; one street can feel starkly different from the next.
 This is why we do not recommend staying here for your first visit.

 Conveniently, transit to the Tenderloin and Civic Center is quick and easy from most neighborhoods.
-Their central location also means that the Uber back to your hotel after a show will be quick and inexpensive.
+Their central location also means that a rideshare back to your hotel after a show will be quick and inexpensive.

 West SoMA

 To locals, SoMA stands for South of Market.
-SoMA is the southeastern part of San Francisco, consisting of many smaller neighborhoods.
-This is a HUGE area, and with that size comes a huge range in desirability.
+SoMA is the southeastern part of San Francisco, containing many smaller neighborhoods.
+This is a huge area, and with that size comes a huge range in desirability.

-Parts of SoMA, especially the northern reaches near the Embarcadero is where you’ll find many contemporary skyscrapers, modern restaurants and boutiques.
-Many visitors, especially foodies, would enjoy exploring this area for the day.
+In some parts of SoMA, especially the northern area near the Embarcadero, you’ll find contemporary skyscrapers, modern restaurants, and boutiques.
+Many visitors, especially foodies, enjoy exploring this area during the day.

-Just south of Market, near Union Square, is also where you can find some of the best museums in San Francisco, such as the SFMOMA and the Museum of the African Diaspora.
+Just south of Market, near Union Square, is also where you’ll find some of the best museums in San Francisco, such as the SFMOMA and the Museum of the African Diaspora.

-On the other hand, much of SoMA is less polished (Van ness to 6th Street), and visitors would be much more likely to encounter unkempt streets and situations which may feel unsafe.
-For this reason, we recommend first time visitors not stay in this part of SoMA.
+On the other hand, parts of SoMA are less polished (Van Ness to 6th Street), and visitors are more likely to encounter situations that feel unsafe.
+For this reason, we suggest first-time visitors avoid staying in this part of SoMA.

 The Avenues – Sunset, Richmond

-What these neighborhoods do offer is Pacific Ocean views, easy access to Golden Gate Park, great Asian food, and the quiet of the suburbs.
-If that is what you want from your vacation — Amazing!
-They are simply not convenient places to stay in order to see San Francisco.
+What these neighborhoods do offer is: ocean views, access to Golden Gate Park, great Asian food, and the quiet of the suburbs.
+If that’s what you want from your vacation — great!
+They’re simply not convenient places to stay in order to see San Francisco.
 Plus, that cold Pacific Ocean fog is no joke!

 Where to Stay in San Francisco FAQ